arithran/vim-pizza/README.md

 ## Description
-My initial attempt at trying to order pizza from within vim.
+A python version of arithran's initial attempt at trying to order pizza from within vim.

 ## But Why?
 After a long day's work of coding, you feel exhausted and all you want to do is eat pizza.
 But since you are a VIM user you wish that you had a key-binding within VIM to open your computer browser, point it at your favourite pizza and make an order.